eXolnet/laravel-bento/README.md

 });
 ```

-### Custom Strategies
+### Custom Segmentation Strategies

+You can create your own custom strategies.

-You can also define your own custom strategies and inject dependencies like the method injection of Laravel in controllers:
+You can also inject dependencies the same way [Laravel Controllers' method injection](https://laravel.com/docs/5.4/controllers#dependency-injection-and-controllers) works.
+A common use-case for method injection is injecting the `Illuminate\Contracts\Auth\Guard` instance into your strategy to target users by property:

 ```
 use Illuminate\Contracts\Auth\Guard;